akveo/react-native-ui-kitten/CONTRIBUTING.md

 ### <a name="submit-issue"></a> Submitting an Issue Before you submit an issue, search the archive, maybe your question was already answered.

-If your issue appears to be a bug, and hasn't been reported, open a new issue.
+If your issue appears to be a bug and hasn't been reported, open a new issue.
 Help us to maximize the effort we can spend fixing issues and adding new features by not reporting duplicate issues.
 Please make sure to fill out the populated issue form before submitting the issue.

 You can file new issues by providing the information [here][new_issue].